Some rules have changed! Please read closely!

-Categories: Solos (limit of 2 per dancer), Duet/Trios (duets and trios will compete against each other), Small Group (4-9 performers), Large Group (10-17 performers), Super Line (18-24 performers), Production (25 or more performers).
+Categories: Solos (limit of 2 per dancer), Duet/Trios (duets and trios will compete against each other), Small Group (4-9 performers), Large Group (10-17 performers), Super Line (18 or more performers), Production (25 or more performers).

-All music must be submitted online via "Dance Era” no later than two weeks from event date.
+All music must be submitted online via “DanceBug” no later than two weeks from event date.
 Please bring a back-up flash drive with all competition entries in order of performance.
 No profanity or strong vulgar content of any kind will be tolerated at any AMP Dance Competition.

 LEVELS AND GUIDELINES